 Example) Exness (SC) Ltd |

-① Select "Other" for the category, and enter "Margin Trading" in the detailed input field that appears.
+① Select "Other" for the category, and enter "Margin Trading" in the details field that appears.

 ② If this does not apply to your work, select "No."

-③ Enter the total amount of gains and losses incurred on Exness.
+③ For "Income Amount," enter the total amount of gains and losses incurred on Exness.
 If you trade using multiple Exness accounts, obtain the annual trading statements for all accounts where you have conducted trades and enter the total amount of all gains and losses.

-④ Enter the expenses incurred from your FX trading with Exness.
+④ Enter the expenses incurred from FX trading with Exness.

 ⑤ You do not need to enter withholding tax.
 Trading with overseas FX brokers, including Exness, is not subject to withholding tax.